 We have summarized below various provisions of the trust agreement.
-This summary is not complete.
-If there is any conflict between the information in this prospectus and the actual provisions of the trust agreement, the terms of the trust agreement and its related issue supplement (together, the "trust documents") will govern.
+This summary is not complete and may be altered by specific provisions described in the related prospectus supplement for a specific issuance of certificates.
+If there is any conflict between the information in this prospectus and the actual provisions of the trust agreement and the related issue supplement, (together, the "trust documents"), the terms of the trust documents will govern.
 You may obtain a copy of the trust agreement from our Washington, DC office or our Web site at www.fanniemae.com.
 You may obtain a copy of the issue supplement that applies to your issuance of DMBS certificates from our Washington, DC office.